iterative/dvc.org/public/static/docs/command-reference/add.md

 - `-v`, `--verbose` - displays detailed tracing information.

 - `-f`, `--file` - specify name of the DVC-file it generates.
-This option works only if there is a single target.
-By default the name of the generated DVC-file is `<target>.dvc`, where `<target>` is the file name of the given target.
+If more than a single target are provided, this option is ignored.
+By default, the name of the generated DVC-file is `<target>.dvc`, where `<target>` is the file name of the given target.
 This option allows to set the name and the path of the generated DVC-file.

 ## Example: Single file